6 Benefits of Clove Essential Oil for Health

 It can relieve a sore throat, cough, mouth ulcers, and headaches.

-4. Carminative
+4. Carminative and digestive aid

 Perhaps this action is due to its stimulating effect on the gut walls.